© Crown copyright 2020

 - the opening of places of worship

-- wedding receptions
+- wedding and civil partnership receptions

 - indoor performances to a live audience